 Do Not Disperse

-My digital projection is a reaction to, and a translation of what is happening to the sand scripture.
-A software observes and processes its structure constantly and draws a pattern from a set of digital "tiles" with geometric ornaments.
-At first, this pattern is very regular, but as the sand and the script changes, it gains more variety.
-Over time it comes to a very dynamic state which might even seem chaotic—but a closer look reveals that the designs of the tiles are still all connected.
+The digital projection then, is a reaction to, and a translation of what is happening to the sand scripture.
+A software observes and processes the structure constantly and draws its own pattern, constructed from tiles with geometric ornaments.
+Every few moments, the assortment of tiles is updated.
+The more the sand scripture has changed, the more variety is introduced to the tile selection.
+Over time, this leads to seemingly chaotic results.
+But a closer look reveals that the designs of the tiles are always connected on their adjacent sides.